EskandarAtrakchi/CA1-DAS/ReadMe.md

 This class implements the LikedSongsInterface and manages a playlist of liked songs.

 ### `addSong()`
 Adds a new song to the liked songs playlist.
-It prompts the user to input the title and artist of the song and handles cases where the input is empty or repeat mode is activated.
+The user to input the title and artist of the song and handles cases where the input is empty or repeat mode is activated.

 ### `printPlaylist()`
 Prints the liked songs playlist.
 It iterates over the playlist and displays the title and artist of each song.